Alexander Tzannes: Career

-Tzannes has taught at a number of Australian universities, including as a Visiting Professorial Fellow at the Queensland University of Technology in 2003.
-He is currently a professor of Design Practice in Built Environment at the University of New South Wales, having previously served as Dean of the university's Faculty of Built Environment from 2008 to 2016.
-He is also the founding director of Tzannes Associates, an architecture and design practice.
+Alexander Tzannes has taught at a number of Australian universities.
+He was Professor of Design Practice in Built Environment at the University of New South Wales in Sydney, serving as Dean of the university's Faculty of Built Environment from 2008 to 2016, where he is currently Emeritus Professor.
+He was also a Visiting Professorial Fellow at the Queensland University of Technology in 2003.